 Why You Need an Online Casino VPN

-As mentioned elsewhere on this website, we believe that using a VPN is an integral part of hooking into online casinos, particularly when you are living in Australia, as there is often a geo-location block restricting Australian players.
+As mentioned elsewhere on this website, we believe that using a VPN is an integral part of hooking into online casinos, mainly when living in Australia, as there is often a geo-location block restricting Australian players.

-For those that are unfamiliar with the term VPN, it means virtual private network, and once you hook on to it either through your computer or your smartphone, you can then choose to hook out to another country using the VPN Provider’s array of global servers.
+For those unfamiliar with the term VPN, it means virtual private network.
+Once you hook on to it either through your computer or your smartphone, you can then choose to hook out to another country using the VPN Provider’s array of global servers.

 By doing so, you do two things:

-- You hide your true Internet address from your internet provider or Telco, so they can’t tell what you are doing.
+- You hide your actual Internet address from your internet provider or Telco, so they can’t tell what you are doing.

-- Your online address assumes the country that you have logged into via your VPN.
+- Your online address assumes the country you have logged into via your VPN.

 For instance, if you log onto a VPN Canadian server, your IP address would assume a Canadian location, so in effect, you are now no longer an Australian online, but you are a Canadian.